Unleash/unleash-client-node/README.md

   option.
 - **timeout** - specify a timeout in milliseconds for outgoing HTTP requests.
 Defaults to 10000ms.
 - **repository** - Provide a custom repository implementation to manage the underlying data
+- **httpOptions** - Provide custom http options such as `rejectUnauthorized` - be careful with these options as they may compromise your application security

 ## Custom strategies